taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Next, the mural moves on to when the Biononymous, led by Mother Bird, the First Weaver, are able to make their way back to Mother Bird's textile factories, and recover not only miles upon miles of top quality air-and-water-filtering organzas, but also the means to make more.
 This allows the Biononymous to create living and farming structures above ground.

 The final scene of the mural shows the Space Ferries coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
 Eireen runs her hand along the World Government flag embroidered into the mural.

+Eireena: **"The Burning...officially known as The Global Water Crisis...but it was much more than a crisis of water. "**

 Eireena: **"The Global Water Crisis...what you know as 'The Burning'...it's incredible that Iúna got the Biononymous back above ground just 7 years later.
 To think that Howes Cave City abandoned you after *26 years* of farming service..."**